AI That Learns My Preferences: What Actually Adapts (And What Doesn't)

 Every user has an implicit model.
 You confirm some items as tasks, dismiss others, adjust deadlines on a third category. alfred_ observes these patterns and adjusts task extraction accordingly.

 This is the dimension no other major tool learns.
-Todoist, Asana, and Notion are task systems, not task extractors — they don’t observe your pattern.
+Todoist, Asana, and Notion are task systems, not task extractors.
+They don’t observe your pattern.
 Microsoft Copilot’s @Facilitator does a version of this within Microsoft 365.

 4. Rhythms